mcuringa/think-js/functions.md

 the statements in another function.
 But while executing that new function, the program might have to execute yet another function!

-Fortunately, Python is adept at keeping track of where it is, so each time a function completes, the program picks up where it left off in the function that called it.
+Fortunately, Javascript is adept at keeping track of where it is, so each time a function completes, the program picks up where it left off in the function that called it.
 When it gets to the end of the program, it terminates.